 Have you always been confused as to why your spouse or significant other turns into a snarling dog and treats you with such disdain?
 Although in this discussion I’ll talk about partner connections, this type of interaction can occur in other close relationships such as with a parent, child, sibling, boss, mentor, etc. I’ll use the generic masculine tone when referring to your partner, but it can equally apply to both sexes.

 You do everything you can to get along, have a peaceful relationship, keep him happy.
 You try to shape yourself to his demands and requirements.
-It may work for awhile when he’s in a good place psychologically, or externally driven factors such as a job, school, finances, etc. are going right for him.
+It may work for awhile when he’s in a good place psychologically, or externally driven factors such as a job, school, finances, and such are going right for him.
 However, the fall always comes.
 Nothing you do satisfies him.
 You are cast as the bad guy, especially when he needs someone to blame when his life sucks once again.

 This scenario may involve your being emotionally abused including being insulted, dismissed, ostracized, etc. You might be given the silent treatment (for hours or even days), a particularly cunning form of cruelty.
 Or, you might even be physically abused.
 It’s like living on a roller coaster.
 He can be loving and caring or hateful and rejecting, and you never know which version of him is going to show up.